osrf-migration/robocup3ds-wiki/Configuration Variables.md

 Certain configuration variables related to gameplay can be set in robocup3d.world, the SDF file used to load the robocup3ds plugin.
+Variables can either take on floating point values (ex: 2.359) or boolean values (true/false).

 They are the following:
 1. **gamestate_secondsfullgame** - Duration of a complete game.
 Setting this also overwrites any previous values for gamestate_secondseachhalf.